KikodaCode/kikoda-cdk-constructs/API.md

 ```

 - *Type:* string
+- *Default:* No build direction.
+If this property is undefined the build step should be specified using the `bundling` prop.

-Path to the build output, relative to the `appDir`.
+Path to the build output, relative to the `appDir` that contains the build output/artifacts.

 ---